Updated: Mar 15

 I was a Montessori kid for preschool and Kindergarten, and have always been fascinated by the methodology.
-It aligned with my mother’s deep belief that she would raise capable children, and was reinforced when she became very sick and we were ages 3, 6, and 9.
-Having life skills were not just a philosophy anymore but imperative as independence became critical.
+It aligned with my mother’s deep belief that she would raise capable children and was reinforced when she became very sick and we were ages 3, 6, and 9.
+Having life skills was not just a philosophy anymore but imperative as independence became critical.

 I have a few memories of the classroom, including the multi-ages (I always loved taking care of the younger children) and being absorbed into tasks that were of my own choosing.
 What I didn’t realize at the time, was of course the intention around every tool, and the strategic placement of items throughout the room.
 There was not too much, nor too little.
 Everyday items used for cleaning, eating, and sleeping were all miniature sized and accessible.
 Now as a school psychologist and parent, I see how interconnected early childhood development and the environment are.